sts10/lemire_nearly_divisionless_random/readme.markdown

 }
 ```

 On first blush, this made no sense to me.
-Like none, beyond this is a function called `nearlydivisionless` and it probably takes a 64-it integer called `s` as an argument.
+Like none, beyond maybe that this is a function called `nearlydivisionless` and it probably takes a 64-bit integer called `s` as an argument.
 Even if it was in a language I can write I think I'd have still been completely lost.
 Thankfully, MacCárthaigh reassures:

 > The second reason I chose Lemire’s algorithm is that it is impenetrable upon first reading.
 There are lucky few people who are so practiced and conversant in number manipulation that they can see inside of algorithms like Neo in the matrix, but I don’t mean them.
 To the average reader, myself included, it’s not clear what’s going on and why.